Phish-N-Chips25/website/src/content/blog/week-5-progress.md

 - **Presentation techniques**: Different approaches to structuring a technical pitch
 - **Scope management**: How other teams are defining their project boundaries
-- **Methodology choices**: Various AI/ML frameworks and approaches being considered
+- **Methodology choices**: Various AI frameworks and approaches being considered
 - **Challenge navigation**: Common obstacles and creative solutions

 ## Reflections and Moving Forward